pwdel/dockerlubuntu/README.md

 The purpose of this repo is to test out Docker on Lubuntu.
 I'm sure it probably works, but we'll just install and run it just to make absolute certain.

+Note, we followed [this guide by Anca Iordache](https://www.docker.com/blog/containerized-python-development-part-1/) in building the following demonstration.

 ## Setup

 ### Installing Docker Engine